fa15073/big/start.md

 [//]: # "p 40"

-The French word for the left hand is gauche, and, as you would suspect, when we took this word over into English we invested it with an uncomplimentary meaning.
-Call someone gauche (GÖSH) and you imply clumsiness, generally social rather than physical.
+The French word for the *left hand* is *gauche*, and, as you would suspect, when we took this word over into English we invested it with an uncomplimentary meaning.
+Call someone gauche (GŌSH) and you imply clumsiness, generally social rather than physical.
 (We're right back to our age-old misconception that left-handed people are less skillful than right-handed ones.)
 A gauche remark is tactless; a gauche offer of sympathy is so bumbling as to be em-